'Demoralising': Allahabad HC Judge Requests Removal From Bail Roster Following Supreme Court's Criticism Of His Order

 "We fail to understand on plain reading of the impugned order as to what the High Court is trying to convey.
 What weighed with the High Court in exercising its discretion in favour of the accused for the purpose of grant of bail in a very serious crime like dowry death.
 What did the High Court do?
 All that the High Court did, was to record the submission of the defense counsel and thereafter proceeded to observe that the accused was in jail since 27.07.2025 and there being no criminal history, he was entitled to bail.
 Accordingly, bail came to be granted", the Top Court had remarked.

-In response to this order, Justice Bhatia today stated in one of his orders that the Apex Court's remarks had the "huge demoralising and chilling effect" upon him.
+In response to this order, Justice Bhatia today stated in an order that the remark had "huge demoralising and chilling effect" upon him and he requsted the Chief Justice of the HC not to assign Bail Roster to him in future.

 He also stated in the order that he had read the reports about the said Supreme Court order in LiveLaw.